lesomnus/cray/docs/describers.md

 #### `cray::field(...)`

 Value is restricted to contain the given key with the given type.
-The key can be omitted if the given type is instance of std::optional.
+The key can be omitted if the given type is instance of `std::optional`.